Two people walking up snowy hill wearing crampons

 Crampons are an essential piece of kit whether you’re winter hillwalking, scrambling or winter climbing above the snow line.
-Crampons are vital for your safety in snowy and icy mountain conditions but require some practice to learn how to use them.
+They are vital for your safety in snowy and icy mountain conditions but require some practice to learn how to use them.
 Here are the basics to help you get started.

 C1